gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 Where `10.11.12.13:12345` is the IP address and port where your registry mirror is listening for connections from the Docker service.
 It must be accessible for each host created by Docker Machine.

-### Install a proxy container registry

-1. Login to a dedicated machine where the container registry proxy will be running.
-1. Make sure that Docker Engine is installed on this machine.
-1. Create a new container registry:

-    ```bash
-    docker run -d -p 6000:5000 \
-        -e REGISTRY_PROXY_REMOTEURL=https://registry-1.docker.io \
-        --restart always \
-        --name registry registry:2
-    ```

-    You can modify the port number (`6000`) to expose Docker registry on a different port.

-1. Check the IP address of the server:

-    ```bash
-    hostname --ip-address
-    ```

-    You should preferably choose the private networking IP address.
-The private networking is usually the fastest solution for internal communication between machines of a single provider (DigitalOcean, AWS, Azure, etc,) Usually the private networking is also not accounted to your monthly bandwidth limit.

-1. The container registry will be accessible under `YOUR_REGISTRY_IP:6000`.
-1. Configure `config.toml` as [described above](#distributed-container-registry-mirroring).

 ## A complete example of `config.toml`